tighten/phpreleases/ApiDocs.md

 ### GET `/api/releases/latest`

-Returns a string value of the latest release of the highest major version
+Returns a string value of the latest release of the highest major version.

 **Sample Response**